puma13992/cinematography/TESTING.md

 ## Automated frontend testing

+<a href="#top">Back to the top.</a>

-Test files for some components of the frontend are located in the frontend folder in src - components - **tests**.
+Test files for some components of the frontend are located in the frontend folder in src - components - `__tests__`.
 Automated tests were run for some components.
 The tests were executed with the command:

 ```
 npm test